ILP Modulo Theories: Related Work

+\paragraph{Branch-and-Cut:} Branch-and-cut algorithms~\cite{branchandcut-handbook} combine branch-and-bound with cutting plane techniques, \ie adding violated inequalities (cuts) to the linear formulation.
+Different cut generation methods have been studied for general integer programming problems, starting with the seminal work of Gomory~\cite{gomory63}.
+Cuts can also be generated in a problem-specific way, \eg for TSP~\cite{gh91}.
+Problem-specific cuts are analogous to theory lemmas in IMT.

-The seminal work of Nelson and Oppen~\cite{no79} provided the foundations for combining decision procedures for different theories.
-Tinelli and Harandi~\cite{noproof} revisit the Nelson-Oppen method and propose a non-deterministic variant that works for non-convex stably infinite theories.
+\paragraph{Nelson-Oppen:} The seminal work of Nelson and Oppen~\cite{no79} provided the foundations for combining decision procedures.
+Tinelli and Harandi~\cite{noproof} revisit the Nelson-Oppen method and propose a non-deterministic variant for non-convex stably-infinite theories.
 Manna and Zarba provide a detailed survey of Nelson-Oppen and related methods~\cite{combiningdp}.\comment{On a fundamental level, IMT combines $\Z$ and a theory $T$, so this line of results directly applies to our framework.}

-ILP Modulo Theories resembles Satisfiability Modulo Theories, with ILP as the core formalism instead of SAT.
-SMT has been the subject of active research over the last decade (\eg~\cite{barrett02,demoura02,dpllt}).
-Nieuwenhuis, Oliveras and Tinelli~\cite{dpllt} present \dpllt{}, an abstract framework that can be used to formally reason about the lazy SMT technique.
-Based on \dpllt{}, one can obtain a solver for satisfiability modulo a theory $T$ by simply plugging in the corresponding theory solver $\texttt{Solver}_T$.
-The SMT framework has been extended to deal with optimization problems~\cite{smtopt,smtcosts,laqcost}.
+\paragraph{SMT:} ILP Modulo Theories resembles Satisfiability Modulo Theories, with ILP as the core formalism instead of SAT.
+SMT has been the subject of active research over the last decade~\cite{barrett02,demoura02,dpllt,z3}.
+Nieuwenhuis, Oliveras and Tinelli~\cite{dpllt} present the abstract \dpllt{} framework for reasoning about lazy SMT.
+Different fragments of Linear Arithmetic have been studied as background theories for SMT~\cite{ladpllt,mathsatlia}.
+Extensions of SMT support optimization~\cite{smtopt,smtcosts,laqcost}.

-Different fragments of Linear Arithmetic have been studied as background theories for the SMT framework.
-Dutertre and de Moura~\cite{ladpllt} present a Simplex-based Linear Arithmetic solver for \dpllt{}.
-The same authors employ a branch-and-cut strategy to handle integer or mixed integer problems~\cite{simplexdpllt}.
-Overall, Linear Arithmetic as a background theory for SMT differs significantly from IMT, because in our case the \emph{core} solver is an ILP solver.

-A family of linear solvers that apply ideas from SAT has recently appeared~\cite{cutsat,naturalsmt,richerdpll}.
-These algorithms essentially generalize DPLL-style search for a satisfying assignment to non-Boolean variables, and can be thought of as steps towards SMT with a non-propositional core engine.
-Our research direction is complementary, as we do not focus on the core solver, but rather provide a general framework for combining ILP with theories.